HalfCodedPrince/hot_cold_rain/canon/entities/people/zambran.md

 - **Unibrow of Unity**: official busts/coins render a continuous brow as a visual pun on unity; satirists exaggerate it.
 - **“Zambran’s Salad”**: goat-cheese greens, allegedly from the camp-city kitchens; tavern lore insists it’s inauthentic and overpriced.
 - **Never held a boarding axe**: contemporaries agree he was a poor singer and never swung an axe; his captains did.
+- **The Oar-Bench Throne**: sworn upon the thwart; otherwise kept empty in sessions.